askuih/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-This repo is implementation of Tic-Tac-Toe game
+This repo is an implementation of Tic-Tac-Toe game